arunavdey7/LowLevelDesignPractice/README.md

 We will be covering:

--->SOLID PRINCIPLES
+1. SOLID PRINCIPLES
--->Some important Design Patterns
+2. Some important Design Patterns

 Then there will be upcoming LLD's for the following (some of them might be skeleton only):